atk14/TextmitClient/README.md

     $records_found = $result->getTotalAmount();
     print_r($result->getIds()); // ["123","124"...]

-More types of documents can be search at once.
+More types of document can be searched at once.

     $result = $textmit->search("vitamins and minerals",[
       "language" => "cs",